ORGANISERS

 -

-To demolish the myth of the high cost of psychotherapy, on the contrary the O.P.C. services are accessible to people from any socioeconomic category.
+To demolish the myth of the high cost of psychotherapy, on the contrary the O.P.C.

 -